 It’s a good story and soon, after you’ve been living in Australia for a short while, you will hear many other spider stories as everyone has at least one.
 You might even have one of your own to tell.

 For me, my morning routine is pretty simple.
-Wake up, go for a jog around Rushcutters Bay (highly recommend it), head back to our apartment, turn the kettle on for coffee and get myself cleaned up before taking on the day.
+Wake up, go for a jog around Rushcutters Bay (highly recommend it), head back to our apartment, turn the kettle on for coffee and get myself cleaned up before heading off to work.

-A few mornings ago, my usual morning routine was completely turned upside down but the spider in the photo above.
+On this morning, my usual morning routine was completely turned upside down by the spider in the photo above.

-This spider was quietly waiting for me to discover it, hidden in my bath towel, which of course I did just before wrapping the towel around me.
+This spider was quietly waiting for me to discover it, hidden inside my bath towel hanging on the wall rack, which of course I did just before wrapping the towel around me.

 Did I scream?